Liverpool transfer rumours

 The latest on those who could leave Anfield this summer...

-Divock Origi - Liverpool have no intention of letting the Belgium international leave this summer, despite him entering the final 12 months of his contract at Anfield (Liverpool Echo, June 20); The striker has been offered a new deal by Liverpool and the Reds are confident he will commit long term (Daily Express, June 4).
+Divock Origi - Betis are keen to sign the striker (Estadio Deportivo, June 24).
+However, Liverpool have no intention of letting the Belgium international leave this summer, despite him entering the final 12 months of his contract at Anfield (Liverpool Echo, June 20); The striker has been offered a new deal by Liverpool and the Reds are confident he will commit long term (Daily Express, June 4).

-Mohamed Salah - Salah has rejected a £150m Liverpool exit this summer after hearing of interest from Real Madrid and Juventus - but will review the situation next summer.
-(Daily Mirror, June 16); Manchester United, Real Madrid and Bayern Munich are set for a £180m battle over the Liverpool striker this summer (Daily Mail, June 4).
+Mohamed Salah - Samuel Eto'o has urged the forward to join Barcelona (BBC, June 24).
+Salah has rejected a £150m Liverpool exit this summer after hearing of interest from Real and Juventus - but will review the situation next summer.
+(Daily Mirror, June 16); United, Real and Munich are set for a £180m battle over the Liverpool striker this summer (Daily Mail, June 4).

 CONFIRMED: Daniel Sturridge - The striker will leave Liverpool when his contract expires.